-The cohousing umbrella encompasses terms such as rooming and boarding houses; single room occupancy; and some types of group living arrangements.
-Cohousing can provide greater housing choice for people of all ages, abilities and incomes; increase the potential stock of market rate affordable units; and preserve social and cultural diversity through mixed-income communities.
+The co-living umbrella encompasses terms such as rooming and boarding houses; single room occupancy; and some types of group living arrangements.
+Co-living can provide greater housing choice for people of all ages, abilities and incomes; increase the potential stock of market rate affordable units; and preserve social and cultural diversity through mixed-income communities.

 Community Engagement Opportunities

-- Tuesday, March 20, 2021 - Virtual Community meeting on Housing for All – Cohousing/Co-living in Alexandria
+- Tuesday, April 20, 2021 - Virtual Community meeting on Housing for All – Co-living in Alexandria

 Goals and Community Outreach

 This initiative is intended to:

 - Provide additional flexibility for the creation of